kernle32dll/synchronized-cron-task/README.md

 This project consists of two tightly intertwined functionalities.
 [SynchronizedCronTask](./synchronized_cron_task.go), and [TimeKeeper](./time_keeper.go).

-The former is the hard of the project, providing the mentioned synchronized cron execution.
-The latter can optionally used to collect data about `SynchronizedCronTask` executions, such as run time or errors (if any).
+The former is the heart of the project, providing the mentioned synchronized cron execution.
+The latter can optionally be used to collect data about individual `SynchronizedCronTask` executions, such as run time or errors (if any).